DhanushaPerera07/Simple-POS-Web-Application-SPA-Typescript/README.md

 Simple POS application, designed as single page application using Typescript, jQuery,AJAX, javascript.

-This application developed to test the backend developed by JAVA EE.
+This application developed to test the backend developed using JAVA EE.

 AdminLTE template is used to design this application.